Lasting Power of Attorney

 For clear, straightforward and affordable advice contact our specialist team in confidence today.

 We build lasting relationships with our clients.
 Most of our work comes from existing clients, referrals and recommendations.

-Clifford Johnston & Co. have long been recognised for our expertise in making lasting powers of attorney.
-Our Wills Solicitors in Manchester act regularly for clients from across the North West and Cheshire including Altrincham, Hale, Alderley Edge, Wilmslow and Knutsford.
+Clifford Johnston & Co. have long been recognised for our expertise in making Lasting Power of Attorney.
+Our Power of Attorney Solicitors in Manchester act regularly for clients from across the North West and Cheshire including Altrincham, Hale, Alderley Edge, Wilmslow and Knutsford.

 As recognised experts in estate planning and estate administration law we can support your needs wherever you live in England, Wales & Northern Ireland.